dCache/dcache-book2/config-SRM.md

     [-lifetime=<seconds>] [-owner=<user>|<fqan>] [-rp=output|replica|custodial] <size>

 [-owner=<user>|<fqan>]
 The owner of the space is identified by either mapped user name or FQAN.
 The owner must be authorized to reserve space in the link group in which the space is to be created.
-Besides the DCACHE admin, only the owner can release the space.
+Besides the dCache admin, only the owner can release the space.
 Anybody can however write into the space (although the link group may only allow certain storage groups and thus restrict which file system paths can be written to space reservation, which in turn limits who can upload files to it).

 [-al=<AccessLatency>]
 `AccessLatency` needs to match one of the access latencies allowed for the link group.